 Holidays can typically be among our biggest purchases each year, and if you're budget conscious, you might be thinking about skipping the travel insurance in favour of a few extra beers by the beach.
 Before you do, here's a few things to consider.

-The European Health Insurance Card gives you rights as an EEA citizen to access medical care in member countries.
-This is obviously valuable and travelers should always carry their cards when visiting member countries, however, treatment is not always free meaning you may have to find money to pay for any shortfall.
-You usually won't be covered for getting home. either.
-It's worth noting that increasing numbers of Insurers 'waive' any excess relating to medical fees if the EHIC card is presented at the point of the healthcare needed so do get in the habit of carrying it with you whilst travelling.
+This is obviously valuable, and travellers should always carry their cards when visiting EU member countries.
+However, treatment is not always free meaning you may have to find money to pay for any shortfall.
+You usually won't be covered for getting home, either.

 And don't forget, it's not all about medical expenses.
 Without travel insurance, you may not be covered if your trip gets cancelled or delayed, if you lose your luggage, or encounter any legal issues while on your holiday.